Our School Day

 All parents should also be aware that any child arriving late MUST register at the office for purposes of fire regulations.

-Taking holidays in term time will affect your child’s schooling as much as any other absence and we expect parents to help us by not taking children away in school time.
+Being absence for other reasons than illness (including holidays) in term time will affect your child’s schooling and we expect parents to help us by not taking children away in school time.
 Remember that any savings you think you may make by taking a holiday in school time are offset by the cost of your child’s education.

 There is no automatic entitlement in law to time off in school time to go on holiday.